Wild West City: Where The Past Meets The Present For Family Fun

 Take a train, pony, or stagecoach ride

-Besides the live-action shows and history, there are a few rides too.
+Besides the live-action shows and history, there are a few rides, too.
 My kids loved saddling up to go on a real pony merry-go-round ride.
-Next, we took the train ride, also known as the ol’ 97, right into the badlands of Wild West City.
-This wasn’t just any train ride—we rode right into outlaw territory!
-The ten-minute train ride went through a tunnel, and we saw an exciting show right from our seats on the train.
+Next, we took the train ride, also known as the Ol’ 97, right into the badlands of Wild West City.
+This train ride was unlike anything we’d ever been on—we rode right into outlaw territory.
+The ten-minute train ride went through a tunnel, and we saw an exciting show right from our seats.
 The excitement continued up until we departed from the train.
 We then boarded a stagecoach ride on the Wild West City Stage Line.
 Two horses pulled the stagecoach, and it traveled to the outskirts of town, but don’t expect it to be a quick ride—there are some surprises on the way.
 The pony, train, and stagecoach rides are all available for an extra fee.

 Wild West City barnyard